JaredScar/algorithms-and-data-structures/README.md

-# Algorithms and Data Sructures
+# Algorithms and Data Structures

-I'm going through all the basic algorithmns and data structures in c for practice
+I'm going through all the basic algorithms and data structures in c for practice

 ## Algorithms

-- [x] buble sort
+- [x] bubble sort
 - [x] binary search
 - [ ] selection sort
 - [ ] insertion sort